 Why should you enhance your google shopping feed?

 There are several advantages to google shopping feed enhancement:

-- It improves relevance: enhancing your shopping feed is all about fine-tuning data to perfectly fit what google’s algorithm expects.
-When someone searches for your product, the algorithms use keywords, categories, product identifiers such as GTIN, descriptions, and more to pull up everything related to it.
+- It improves relevance: enhancing your shopping feed is all about fine-tuning data to perfectly fit what the Google Shopping algorithm expects.
+When someone searches for your product, the algorithms use keywords, categories, and product identifiers such as GTIN, descriptions, and more to pull up everything related to it.
 To stand out among the thousands of search results, your feed will have to be complete and thorough.
 The closer the information in your feed matches the search, the more likely you will be shown in the result.

 - Improved conversion and ROI: The goal of listing on Shopping Ads is to come up in as many relevant searches as possible and make the conversion to drive your return on investment.
-When so much of your ad money is going into it, you must make a first impression on a prospect and nudge them towards conversion.
+When so much of your ad money is going into it, you must make a first impression on a prospect and nudge them toward conversion.

 - Outshining competition: There might be hundreds or thousands of other merchants with the same products as yours who are given the same set of constraints to work with.
 The level of detail you give to your shopping feed will help you float to the top in the crowded shopping channel.
 Constant enhancement of the feed ensures you are close to the search terms and stay relevant despite the competition.

-- Advanced campaign enhancement strategies: The custom label attribute can be used in your shopping campaigns to group best-selling items or items that fall under a price range that go according to the trends or the season.
+- Advanced campaign enhancement strategies: The custom label attribute can be used in your shopping campaigns to group best-selling items or items that fall under a price range that go according to the trends of the season.
 You can diversify bidding for specific groups or even make separate campaigns.